- A Zero Waste Town -

 - EDUCATION AND OUTREACHING PROGRAMS -

 Our Green Ambassadors regularly engage residents and associates to instil the green concept through various talks and workshops.
-We maintain strong ties with organisations such as Kiwanis CareHeart Centre (KCHC), AIESEC of UTM, Ngee Ann Polytechnic Singapore, other NGOs and educations institutions to support and co-organise green events for the community.
-For example:
+We maintain strong ties with organisations such as Kiwanis CareHeart Centre (KCHC), AIESEC of UTM, Pusat Kebajikan Kalvari (PKK), Hsing Ma Si Buddhist Education Centre, NGOs and educational institutions to support and co-organise green events for the community.

-A strategic partnership with KCHC was formed to promote the use of EM in the Centre.
-Currently, EM is used to replace chemical agents in cleaning works in the centre as well as at its livestock corner.
-EM is also applied as natural fertilisers at the Centre’s vegetables and mushroom farms.
+A strategic partnership with KCHC was formed to promote the use of food waste compost and liquid fertiliser in the Centre.
+Currently, food waste composts and liquid fertiliser are used to replace chemical agents as natural fertilisers at the Centre’s vegetable farm.